pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

          InstanceID = "CIM_Foo1";
          IntegerProp = 1;
       };

+  The MOF output of CIM classes, CIM instances or CIM qualifier declaractions is normally compiler ready and can be recompiled by a MOF compiler such as the :ref:`pywbem MOF compiler <pywbem:MOF Compiler>`.

+  The :class:`~pywbem.CIMInstanceName` object (i.e. instance path) does not have a MOF format.
+Rather it is a formatted UNICODE string format as documented in DMTF specifications :term:`DSP0004` and :termL`DSP0207`.

+  The following is an example of the output of an instance of :class:`~pywbem.CIMInstanceName`:

+    //ACME.com/cimv2/Test:CIM_RegisteredProfile.InstanceID="Acme.1"

 * ``--output-format xml``: :term:`CIM-XML` format for CIM elements such as classes, instances and qualifier declarations.
 Besides being used as a protocol for WBEM